 Therefore, we need to create more demand for ADA through investing in valuable and scalable projects that can be built on top of Cardano which makes use of a circular style economy like the Celsius model.

-You can expect to see quality information like this delivered exclusively to those who would like to delegate to our Stakepool.
 We expect to see an acceleration of what we call ‘category killers’ emerging which will be available for the public to invest in at the early stages.
 Follow us on twitter to stay posted on interesting opportunities like this.

 Choosing Stakepools that are happy to re-invest into the Cardano ecosystem will benefit every ADA holder in the long run.
 But keep in mind, it requires key skills and experience to help select strong projects that will flourish as opposed to weak projects that die.